COLLEGE OF EDUCATION AND HUMAN DEVELOPMENT

 Bachelor's Degree in Discipline/Related Discipline: A bachelor's degree is required.
 A minimum GPA of 3.0 on a 4.0 scale is expected.

-Statement of Goals: In 500 to 1,000 words, outline your interest in seeking the Professional Science Master’s degree with a specific focus on the career to which you aspire, your interests, and your academic and job-related experiences that are relevant to the program.
+Statement of Goals: In 500 to 1,000 words, outline your interest in seeking a master’s degree with a specific focus on the career to which you aspire, your interests, and your academic and job-related experiences that are relevant to the program.

 • TOEFL iBT: 79